Requirements for admission

 2) Legalization in the form of the Apostille

 Documents from countries which are Contracting States to the “Hague Legalization Convention” (Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents, BGBl. no. 27/1968) do not need full diplomatic legalization if they are supplied with the Apostille, which means that for documents from these countries the legalization in the form of the Apostille is sufficient.
+The Apostille needs to confirm the signature on the original document not the signature of the notary.

 b.
 Countries (with quotation of the respective publication)